AXERA-TECH/libclip.axera/README.md

 ## References

 This project is based on the following open-source components:
+* [CLIP](https://github.com/openai/CLIP): A multimodal model that can process both text and images.

-* [Chinese-CLIP](https://github.com/OFA-Sys/Chinese-CLIP): A multilingual CLIP model with strong performance in Chinese text-image retrieval tasks.
+* [Chinese-CLIP](https://github.com/OFA-Sys/Chinese-CLIP): A Chinese CLIP model with strong performance in Chinese text-image retrieval tasks.
 * [LevelDB](https://github.com/google/leveldb): A fast key-value storage library used for storing image features.

 ---